MicrosoftDocs/VBA-Docs/api/Excel.Application.SendKeys.md

 ## Example

-This line creates a new workbook.
+The following example creates a new workbook.

 ```vb
 Application.SendKeys("^n")